huggingface/evaluation-guidebook/contents/Automated benchmarks/Tips and tricks.md

 - unability of the models to follow your output format in few shot (frequent in recent models trained with instructions data, like llama 3.2 or Qwen 2.5)
     - Fixing: either adapt your prompt format, or just assume that models should be able to follow it in few shot
 - exceedingly verbose model which never gets to the correct answer (more frequent in long context models and something we observed with Qwen and CommandR models)
-    - Fixing: either increase the allowed context length, add instructions to be concise in the task prompt, or just assume that models should be able to answer succintly
+    - Fixing: either increase the allowed context length, add instructions to be concise in the task prompt, or just assume that models should be able to answer succinctly